LukDrey/eDNA_teaching_2023/README.md

 # 12. Differences in community composition/beta diversity between bark and soil

 We can see from the previous plots that there are differences between tree species and substrates.
-But are they really meaningful or is it just something we can visually distinguish but is not statistically significant?
+We don't know yet if they are really meaningful (i.e. statistically significant), or if just a trend/pattern that we can visually distinguish.

-But first let us look at another method to visually represent differences between groups: Ordination.
+Before we get an answer to that question, however, first let's look at another method to visually represent differences between groups: Ordination.

-Ordinations are based on a distance measure between samples and groups.
-The distance measure indicates how different the trees are in the abundance and number of the ASVs.
-A common measure that we are going to use here is Bray-Curtis dissimilarity.
-It looks at abundances of taxa that two samples share and the number found in each sample.
-If both samples share the same number of ASVs, with the same abundance, the dissimilarity will be zero.
+Ordinations are based on a distance metric between samples and groups.
+The distance measure indicates how different the trees are in the abundance and number of ASVs.
+A common measure that we are going to use here is Bray-Curtis dissimilarity, which looks at the abundances of taxa shared by two samples and the number of taxa found in each sample.
+If both samples share the same number of ASVs, with the same abundances, the dissimilarity (distance) will be zero.
 We can than ordinate the samples with an approach called Non-Metric Multidimensional Scaling.
 This approach ranks how dissimilar samples are to each other and plots them in a 2D space.

 ```{r, eval = F}
 # Ordinate the Schorfheide-Chorin phyloseq using an NMDS with Bray-Curtis distance.